-At GCSE most of our students study separate Sciences to gain individual qualifications in Biology, Chemistry and Physics.
-The other option is Combined Science (2 GCSEs).
-We also offer BTEC Level 1/2 Health and Social Care.
+In Key stage 4 most of our students study for GCSEs in the Separate Sciences to gain individual qualifications in Biology, Chemistry and Physics.
+The other option is Combined Science (2 GCSEs), or a Level 1/2 BTEC in Principles of Applied Science as well as Health and Social Care.

 A Level Sciences are always very popular subject choices.
-Along with the expected Biology, Chemistry and Physics at this level we also offer Geology, Applied Science and Health and Social Care.
+Along with the expected Biology, Chemistry and Physics at this level we also offer the Level 3 qualifications of Applied Science and Health and Social Care.